-New York City’s 1.8-million-square-foot Jacob K. Javits Convention Center, located in the Hudson Yards neighborhood on Manhattan’s west side, is one of the busiest convention centers in North America.
+New York City’s 2.1-million-square-foot Javits Center, located in the Hudson Yards neighborhood on Manhattan’s west side, is one of the busiest convention centers in North America.
 The center hosts more than 175 events and up to 40,000 exhibiting companies each year, and more than 2 million people visit the facility annually.

-The Javits Center is undergoing a large-scale renovation that will nearly add 1.2 million square feet of total space and increase its meeting space by a factor of five.
-The project includes the addition of a 55,000-square-foot ballroom—the largest in the Northeast—a rooftop terrace that will accommodate up to 1,500 attendees and a four-level truck garage with 27 loading docks.
+The Javits Center is undergoing a large-scale expansion that will nearly add 1.2 million square feet of total space and increase its meeting space by a factor of five.
+The project includes the addition of a 53,000-square-foot special event space—the largest in the Northeast—a rooftop terrace that will accommodate up to 1,500 attendees and a four-level truck garage with 27 loading docks.
 A one-acre rooftop farm that will produce up to 40,000 pounds of fruits and vegetables a year also is being constructed.
 Construction began in December 2016 and is expected to wrap in 2021.

-Using the subway is not only a fast way for groups to get around, it's extremely cost effective at just $2.75 a ride.
+Using the subway is not only a fast way for groups to get around, it’s extremely cost effective.

 Javits Center, interior.
-Photo courtesy of Jacob K. Javits Center.
+Photo courtesy of Javits Center.

 Layout and Meeting Space

-The four-story Javits Center occupies an entire city block in Manhattan’s rapidly developing Hudson Yards neighborhood.
+The four-level Javits Center occupies six city blocks in Manhattan’s rapidly developing Hudson Yards neighborhood.
 Exhibition space is largely concentrated on Levels 1 and 3, while Level 2 is home to a variety of services ranging from a business center to a shoeshine stand.
-Level 4 is given over to the American Express OPEN Business Lounge, where American Express OPEN Card members can take a break from the show floor, as well as the River Pavilion, which provides spectacular views of the Hudson River.
+Level 4 offers an American Express OPEN Business Lounge, where American Express OPEN Card members can take a break from the show floor, as well as the River Pavilion, which provides spectacular views of the Hudson River.

-At present, the Javits Center’s 760,000 square feet of meeting space is spread out over nine exhibition halls, with 100 discrete meeting spaces ranging from a cavernous 158,000-square-foot space to a handful of 324-square-foot offices that are perfect for quick one-on-ones—with rooms of varying sizes in between.
-The convention center also has its own trucking yard, making it easy to have exhibition materials moved in and out.
+At present, the Javits Center’s 760,000 square feet of exhibition space is spread out over 10 exhibition halls, with 102 discrete meeting spaces ranging from a flexible 158,000-square-foot space to a handful of 324-square-foot offices that are perfect for quick one-on-ones—with rooms of varying sizes in between.
+The convention center also has its own marshaling yard, making it easy to have exhibition materials moved in and out.

 Javits entry hall.
-Photo courtesy of Jacob K. Javits Center.
+Photo courtesy of Javits Center.